qdevelopergithub/LAMP/docs/Parameters.md

-# Moodle on Azure Parameters
+# Lamp on Azure Parameters

-Our goal with these templates is to make it as easy as possible to deploy a Moodle on Azure cluster that can be customized to your specific needs.
+Our goal with these templates is to make it as easy as possible to deploy a Lamp on Azure cluster that can be customized to your specific needs.
 To that end we provide a great manay configuration options.
 This document attempts to document all these parameters, however, like all documentation it can sometimes fall behind.
 For a